rmuna96/mvtool/README.md

     |-- origin
     |-- resolution
 ```

+### Output
-The output is a json file with all the computed metrics as shown below:
+The output is a JSON file with all computed metrics.
+Example:

 ```JSON
 {
     "annulus": {